-Professor Boulton was the founding Chairman of the European Association for the Study of Diabetes (EASD) Study Group on the diabetic foot, in 1998.
-He was previously editor of Diabetic Medicine and is currently Associate Editor for Diabetes Care.
 He is a former Chair of Postgraduate Education, Vice-President and President of the EASD.
-He is currently President of the International Diabetes Federation.
+Until recently (December 2022), he was President of the International Diabetes Federation.
 His services to international diabetes have been recognised by the award in 2008 of the American Diabetes Association Harold Rifkin Award for distinguished international service in the field of diabetes.

-He also leads undergraduate and postgraduate teaching in diabetes and its complications and is a trainer recognised by the GMC.
+Although part-retired, he still teaches undergraduate and postgraduate students in diabetes and its complications and is a trainer recognised by the GMC.

 Duality of Interest: Professor Boulton has received Speaker’s/Honorarium and Board member/ advisory panel fees from AOT Inc.